vivekteega/flowallet-testnet/README.md

 ## FLO Cloud API operations
 `floCloudAPI` operations can interact with floSupernode cloud to send and retrieve data for applications. floCloudAPI uses floSupernode module for backend interactions.

 #### Important: FLO Cloud API operations have all been promisified.
 All output needs to be handled using .then These operations do not return function return values.
-Once again, they resolve do not return.
+Once again, they resolve: they do not return.

 #### sendApplicationData
 	floCloudAPI.sendApplicationData(message, type, options = {})